docQodly/docs/docs/concepts/lang-quicktour.md

 ### Assignable vs non-assignable expressions

 An expression can simply be a literal constant, such as the number 4 or the string "Hello", or a variable like `myButton`.
 It can also use operators.
 For example, 4 + 2 is an expression that uses the addition operator to add two numbers together and return the result 6.
 In any cases, these expressions are **non-assignable**, which means that you cannot assign a value to them.
-In Qodly, expressions can be **assignable**.
+In QodlyScript, expressions can be **assignable**.
 An expression is assignable when it can be used on the left side of an assignation.
 For example:

 ```4d
 //myVar variable is assignable, you can write: